darkoverlordofdata/valagame/readme.md

 # ValaGame

-Think Xna ported to Vala, using Corange to replace the Content Pipeline.
+Think Xna ported to Vala, using Corange initialize SDL with OpenGL.

 ### Install & Run